1 Corinthians Chapter 1

 Call for Unity

-1. But brothers, I urge you because of the name of our Lord Jesus the Anointed that you all speak the same thing, and that there wouldn’t be divisions among you, and that you might be joining together3“joining together” is a single difficult-to-translate word in Greek.
+1. But brothers, I urge you through the name of our Lord Jesus the Anointed that you all speak the same thing, and that there wouldn’t be divisions among you, and that you might be *joining together3“joining together” is a single difficult-to-translate word in Greek.
 It properly means to “fully adjust” so the object is prepared and in a proper working order.
 Thus, it can also have the sense of repairing/mending something which was already prepared so it’s prepared again, or joining two things together a first time so they function properly.
 Further, the passive and middle voice of this verb share the same ending.
 Therefore, Paul could be saying they should “join themselves together” (middle voice) or “be joined together” (passive voice).
 Either or both could’ve been intended. in the same mind and in the same judgement.

 2. For about you my brothers, it was revealed to me by Chloe’s men that there are quarrels among you.